alexandrnikitin/blog/_drafts/access-null-pointer-without-exception.md

 ...
 ```

 Attentive reader will notice that if `MULTIPLE_HEAPS` isn't defined then the `hpt` pointer is null.
-But we access it a few lines latter.
+But we access it a few lines below.

 So I raised [an issue on github][issue] with desire to know how it works.
-"This is by design," they pointed me, "The null pointer is never actually dereferenced."
+"This is by design," they answered, "The null pointer is never actually dereferenced."
 After some more digging I found that lovely pattern.

-If we don't define `MULTIPLE_HEAPS` we define `PER_HEAP` as `static` in TODO
+If we don't define `MULTIPLE_HEAPS` we define `PER_HEAP` as `static` in [gcimpl.h][gcimpl.h]

 ```cpp
 #ifdef MULTIPLE_HEAPS